Siddharthgudhe/Staff_data/README.md

 # Staff_data
-Pandas HR Data Analysis Assignment
+Pandas Staff Data Analysis Assignment:

-Overview
+Overview:
 This repository contains a comprehensive analysis of an HR dataset using Python's Pandas library.
 The analysis covers various data manipulation and statistical tasks to gain insights into employee attributes, performance, and other related metrics.
-Tasks Performed
+Tasks Performed:
 Data Loading and Inspection: Loaded the dataset and displayed the initial rows along with basic information about the dataset's structure.
 Missing Values: Checked for missing values and handled them appropriately by filling with mean values or dropping rows.
 Descriptive Statistics: Generated descriptive statistics for numerical columns to summarize the data distribution.